HassoPlattnerInstituteHCI/BIS_2020_Projects/README.md

 # BIS_2020_Projects

-This repository contains all projects for Building Interactive Systems.
+This repository contains all projects for Building Interactive Systems 2020.

 ## Setup
 1. Create a new branch.